kalgynirae/recipes/chicken_curry.md

-% Chicken Curry (DRAFT)
+% Chicken Curry
 % Colin Chan
-% 2015-09-12
+% 2016-06-04

-Cooking time: 2 hours (caramelizing onions takes a long time!)
+Cooking time: 1.5 hours (caramelizing onions takes a long time!)

-Note: Read the ingredient list carefully; some ingredients are mentioned in multiple parts.
-For example, the recipe calls for 3 onions!

-Acquire
+## Step 1: Caramelize shallots (or onions)

 * 1 tbsp butter
-* 1 large yellow onion, diced finely
+* 1 cup shallots (or onion), diced finely
-* 1/4 tsp salt
+* 1/8 tsp salt
-* small amounts of water for deglazing.

-Caramelize about a quarter of the onions over medium heat, stirring often and deglazing the pan with water as necessary.
-This should take about 45 minutes.
-(See [The Food Lab's analysis][1] for details.)
-Set the caramelized onions aside.
+Caramelize the shallots over medium-low heat, stirring often and deglazing the pan with water as necessary.
+This should take roughly 25 minutes (or 40 minutes for onion; see [The Food Lab's analysis][1] for details).
+Set the caramelized shallots aside.

-In a pot, heat

-* 2 tbsp butter.

-Once it's hot, add
+## Step 2: Prepare spices

+* 2.5 tsp fennel seeds
+* 1 tsp cumin seeds
-* 2 large yellow onions, diced finely,
+* 2 tsp coriander seeds
+* 1/2 tsp fenugreek seeds

+Toast the seeds briefly and then grind into a powder.
+Set aside.

+* 1 tsp ground cloves
+* 1 tsp ground allspice
+* 1 tsp ground cinnamon
+* 1/4 tsp ground cardamom
+* 1 tsp turmeric
+* 1/2 tsp paprika
+* 1/4 tsp ground black pepper
+* 1/2 tsp cayenne powder (optional, spicy)
 * 3/4 tsp salt

-and cook until the onions are soft and starting to caramelize (~20 minutes).
-Then, push the onions to one side of the pan, and in the other side of the pan add

-* 1 tbsp butter
-* 8 cloves
+Measure these together and set aside.

-* 1.5 tsp cumin seeds.
+* 1/2 tsp asafoetida

-Fry for about a minute, and then add

-* 1 tbsp minced garlic.
+* 1 tsp cumin seeds

-Fry for about 30 seconds, then add
+Measure these and set aside.

+## Step 3: Make curry

-* 3 tsp curry powder
+* 3 tbsp butter
+* 2.5 cups yellow onion, diced finely
-* 1/2 tsp paprika
+* 1/2 tsp salt
-* 1/4 tsp cayenne powder.

-Fry for about a minute, then add
+* 2 tbsp garlic, minced
+* 4 oz tomato paste

-* 8 chicken thighs
+* 2 lb chicken thighs
-* 1/2 cup water.

-Simmer until the chicken is cooked (about 30 minutes).
-In a small pan, heat

-* 1 tbsp butter.
+* 1 cup water

-Once the butter is heated, add

-* 2 tsp all-purpose flour.

-Cook for about two minutes, and then add to the chicken.
-Remove the chicken from the heat and add
+Heat the butter in a large pot.
+Add the asafoetida and whole cumin seeds (from the previous step) and cook for about 30 seconds.
+Add the onions and salt, and cook until the onions are soft and starting to caramelize (~20 minutes).
+Add the garlic and cook for another minute.
+Add the rest of the spices and cook for another minute.
+Add the tomato paste and cook for another minute.
+Add the chicken thighs and stir to coat them with the tomato spice mixture.
+Add the water, cover, and simmer until the chicken is cooked (~30 minutes).

+## Step 4: Cook rice

+Make basmati rice.

+## Step 5: Finish it up

-* 1/4 cup half & half
+* 1/4 cup heavy cream
+* 1/2 tsp dried fenugreek leaves, crumbled (or ground)
-* salt to taste.
+* salt to taste

-Garnish with

-* chopped fresh cilantro.

 Serve over basmati rice.